 The type of trial that will occur in a harassment case depends on the jurisdiction in which the defendant was charged.
 In the suburban counties, misdemeanor charges are treated the same as felony charges and most defendants have the right to a preliminary hearing.
 If a case is held for court at the preliminary hearing, then it will proceed to the Court of Common Pleas for trial before a judge or jury.

-In Philadelphia, however, misdemeanors are treated very different from felonies in ways that may benefit the defendant.
+In Philadelphia, however, misdemeanors are treated very differently from felonies in ways that often benefit the defendant.
 If the charges are brought in Philadelphia, then the case will be heard in the Philadelphia Municipal Court.
 This is because all misdemeanor cases are initially heard by a Municipal Court judge instead of tried to a jury.

 Municipal Court trials proceed in much the same way as a jury trial or bench trial in the Court of Common Pleas, and all of the normal Pennsylvania Rules of Evidence apply.
 However, the main difference between a Municipal Court trial and a Court of Common Pleas trial is that the defendant does not have the right to a jury at the Municipal Court level.
 If the Municipal Court judge finds the defendant guilty, the defendant can automatically appeal for a trial de novo in the Court of Common Pleas before a different, higher-ranking judge or before a jury.

-Most criminal defendants do not appeal cases from the Municipal Court to the Common Pleas Court because Common Pleas judges tend to give tougher sentences following a conviction, but if the defendant truly wants to fight the case, then the Commonwealth essentially must convict the defendant twice in order to obtain a final conviction.
+Most criminal defendants do not appeal cases from the Municipal Court to the Common Pleas Court because Common Pleas judges tend to give tougher sentences following a conviction, but if the defendant truly wants to fight the case at every possible opportunity, then the Commonwealth must convict the defendant twice in order to obtain a final conviction.
 The Commonwealth must first convict the defendant in the Municipal Court and then again in the Court of Common Pleas if the defendant demands a new trial.
 In rare cases, the Commonwealth may demand a jury in the Municipal Court, and the Municipal Court trial would then be cancelled and replaced by a preliminary hearing.
 The prosecution typically only does this in DUI cases involving a second or subsequent offense.

 Defenses to Harassment Charges